agpiermarini/quantified-self-node/readme.md

-# Quantified Self API (Rails)
+# Quantified Self API (Express)
 This is a Express-based API of which the ostensible purpose is to interface with the [Quantified Self Front End](https://agpiermarini.github.io/quantified-self-fe-node/), which is a calorie tracking application.

-The Quantified Self API also allows a user or application to post and consume data for foods and meals, and is currently hosted on Heroku at https://quantified-self-node-express.herokuapp.com/.
+The Quantified Self API also allows a user or application to post and consume data for foods and meals.

+It is currently hosted on Heroku at https://quantified-self-node-express.herokuapp.com/.
 Local setup instructions and information regarding each of the available endpoints, are detailed below.

 ___
 ### Setup